 Conceptual Development: This name was already N. Lothlórien when it first appeared in Lord of the Rings drafts from the 1940s (TI/218).
-In his “Words, Phrases and Passages from The Lord of the Rings” from the 1950s-60s, Tolkien indicated that the pure Sindarin form of the name would have been Lothlwerian(d), plural Lothlwerien(d), if it were derived from the sense “gold” as its Nandorin name Lórinand and it would have been Lothlýrian, plural Lothlúrien, if it were derived from the sense “dream” as the Quenya name Lórien (PE17/48).
+In his Words, Phrases and Passages from The Lord of the Rings from the late 1950s or early 1960s, Tolkien indicated that the pure Sindarin form of the name would have been Lothlwerian(d), plural Lothlwerien(d), if it were derived from the sense “gold” as its Nandorin name Lórinand and it would have been Lothlýrian, plural Lothlúrien, if it were derived from the sense “dream” as the Quenya name Lórien (PE17/48).

-References ✧ LotR/467; LotRI; LRI; PE17/48; PMI; RC/300; RSI; SA/loth; SI/Lórien², Lothlórien; UT/253; UTI; WJI
+References ✧ LotR/467; LotRI; LRI; NM/351; PE17/48; PMI; RC/300; RSI; SA/loth; SI/Lórien², Lothlórien; UT/253; UTI; WJI

-|loth||“flower; inflorescence, head of small flowers”||✧ PE17/48; SA/loth; SI/Lórien²; UTI/Lothlórien|
+|loth||“flower, single blossom; inflorescence, head of small flowers”||✧ PE17/48; SA/loth; SI/Lórien²; UTI/Lothlórien|

-|Lórien||“*Golden Lands”||✧ SI/Lórien²; UT/253; UTI/Lothlórien|
+|Lórien||“*Golden Lands”||✧ NM/350; SI/Lórien²; UT/253; UTI/Lothlórien|

 |glawar||“gold (light or colour)”||✧ PE17/48|